danielharrell/open-eyes-lect-2017-18/Open.md

 And if we turn from the open eyes of Leontius to our own, we can better see how the truth of openness might lie in boundedness, even when its look is boundless.
-This boundless look is again why we call *our eyes* open rather than our eyelids, as we seem to see *through* them---with no boundary stopping us---to a whole world outside us.
+This boundless look is why we call *our eyes* open rather than our eyelids, as again we seem to see *through* our eyes---with no boundary stopping us---to a whole world outside us.
 But this is also again to speak figuratively.
 For eyes could not be open like eyelids, or even like